petre-renware/sdeven/doc_src/SDEVEN.20_RENPRA.md

 [TOC]

-## Preamble

-This procedure contains common used practices of development work especially when using standard `git` systems.
-Objective is to assure a good level of communication, exchange information, synchronizing activities and work, presenting results and obtain best benefits.
+This procedure contains common used practices of development work especially when using standard `git` versioning systems (*practice strongly recommended by SDEVEN methodology*).
+The objectives are:

+* to assure a good level of communication and exchange information
+* to create premises for a good synchronization of activities and work
+* to allow for clear presentations of work results and obtain best benefits